-In this lesson, you learned that the purpose of commas is to indicate a pause or a particular organization within a sentence.
-Correct comma usage is important for clear writing, and there are several common placements of commas that you should be familiar with: in lists, in compound and complex sentences, and in introductory phrases.
-Some other instances where you might see commas are to set off interruptions and dialogue, and to separate dates and locations.
+In this tutorial, you learned that commas are a punctuation symbol used in multiple ways to indicate a pause or a particular organization.
+Correct comma usage is important for clear writing, and there are several common situations in which commas are used: lists, compound and complex sentences, and introductory phrases.
+Some other instances where you might see commas are to set off interruptions and dialogue and to separate dates and locations.